- Understanding a prompt and brainstorming

 A Writing Partner is an experienced tutor from the Writing Center who will meet with you one-on-one for an hour each week to talk about your writing.

 At the beginning of the semester, you and your Writing Partner will work together to identify some goals to pursue over the course of the semester.
 You can work on any number of writing issues, from formulating a strong thesis to structuring a longer essay, using commas, or polishing your prose.
-You can consult with your Partner on writing from any of your classes and any type of writing, including lab reports, application essays, creative writing, and senior thesis.
+You can consult with your partner on writing for any of your classes and any type of writing, including lab reports, application essays, creative writing, and senior thesis.

 What can a writing partner help me with?

 Who are writing partners?

 Writing partners are sophomores, juniors, and seniors who work at the Writing Center as tutors.
 While the writing tutors are trained to work with you on all kinds of writing, you may want to choose to work with someone who majors or minors in your discipline.
 Whatever their major, your writing partner will be a fellow student who can give you great advice about writing at Haverford.

 Is there a difference between a tutor and writing partner?